canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 --platform=local > pause.tar
 ```

-Upon choosing this option, you place all images under
+Upon choosing this option, place all images under
 `/var/snap/k8s/common/images` and they will be picked up by containerd.

 ## Deploy Canonical Kubernetes

-Now that you have fulfilled all steps in preparation for your
+After fulfilling all steps in preparation for your
 air-gapped cluster, it is time to deploy it.

 ### Step 1: Install Canonical Kubernetes